Restricted volumes and divisorial Zariski decompositions: Preliminaries

-Note that when $V$ is the ambient space $X$, the restricted volume of $D$ is the usual volume.
-When $V$ is not contained in $\mathbb{B}_{+}(D)$, many results for usual volumes are extended to restricted volumes.
-In this paper, we refer the basic properties of restricted volumes to [ELMNP].
-Here $\mathbb{B}_{+}(D)$ (\textit{resp}. $\mathbb{B}_{-}(D)$) means the augmented base locus (\textit{resp}. the restricted base locus) of $D$ (see \cite{ELMNP2}, \cite{ELMNP3}).
-The non-K\"ahler locus $E_{nK}(\A)$ (\textit{resp}. non-nef locus $E_{nn}(\A)$) of a class $\A$ in $H^{1,1}(X,\RR)$ is the analytic counter part of the augmented base locus (\textit{resp}. restricted base locus) (see \cite{Bou04}).
-When $\A $ is the first Chern class $c_{1}(D)$ of some divisor $D$, the the augmented base locus (\textit{resp}.restricted base locus ) coincide with the non-K\"ahler locus (\textit{resp}. the non-nef locus).
-If $\A$ is a big class, $E_{nn}(\A)$ coincide with $E_{+}(T_{\min}):=\big\{x \in X \big| \nu(T_{\mathrm{min}}, x) >0 \big\}$, where $T_{\min}$ is a minimal singular current in $\A$ (see \cite[proposition 3.8]{Bou04}).
+In this paper, we need the following properties of these base loci.
+We state the properties of the non-K\"ahler (non-nef) locus without the proofs (but we give the references).
+Note that the non-K\"ahler (resp. non-nef) locus of $\A$ coincides with the augmented (resp. restricted) base locus of $L$ when $\A$ is the first Chern class of some divisor $L$.
+Thus, the augmented (restricted) base locus also satisfies the following properties. \begin{prop} $(1)$ $($\cite[Section 5]{ELMNP09}$).$ Given a class $\A \in H^{1,1}(M, \RR)$, we have $E_{nK}(\beta) \subset E_{nK}(\A)$ for every class $\beta$ in a sufficiently small open neighborhood of $\A \in H^{1,1}(M, \RR)$. \\ $(2)$ $($\cite[Theorem 3.17]{Bou04}$).$ If $\A$ is big, there is a K\"ahler current $S$ in $\A$ with analytic singularities such that $E_{+}(S) = E_{nK}(\A)$. \\ $(3)$ $($\cite[Proposition 3.6]{Bou04}$).$ If $\A$ is big, we have

+where $T_{\min}$ is a current with minimal singularities in $\A$. \end{prop} Precisely speaking, property (1) was proved only for the augmented base locus in \cite[Section 5]{ELMNP09}.
+However, we shall give the proof for the non-K\"ahler locus in the proof of Proposition \ref{ concave}.